DeeboyEdx/speech2input/README.md

 - You can delay commands by saying a wait phrase along with your command.
 For example...
   - wait 10 minutes then type still working on it and hit send
-  - shut down in 5 minutes
+  - press alt f4 in 5 minutes

 - Although Google Assistant will sometimes properly insert punctuation in your speech, you must say "mark" or "sign" after punctuation.
 For example...
   - "typing colon sign open parentheses sign words closed parentheses mark" -> "Typing : ( words )"